 2013 Honda Accord Review

-A new four-cylinder engine and continuously variable transmission make their way onto the Honda Accord’s powertrain lineup for 2013.
-The majority of test drivers are happy with both, and Cars.com says, "The Accord's new staple drivetrain, a direct-injection four-cylinder and continuously variable automatic transmission, provides enough oomph around town. … The Nissan Altima's CVT responds faster to accelerator nudges, but Honda's gets the job done, kicking engine revs sky-high when you need passing power."
+A new four-cylinder engine and continuously variable transmission make their way onto the Accord’s powertrain lineup for 2013.
+The majority of automotive reviewers are happy with both, and Cars.com says, "The Accord's new staple drivetrain, a direct-injection four-cylinder and continuously variable automatic transmission, provides enough oomph around town. … The Nissan Altima's CVT responds faster to accelerator nudges, but Honda's gets the job done, kicking engine revs sky-high when you need passing power."
 A V6 engine, six-speed manual and six-speed automatic transmissions are also available, depending on the trim.
 Fuel economy for the four-cylinder model with the CVT is 27/36 mpg city/highway, which is good for the class.
 The new suspension and power steering garner mixed comments.
 Auto critics generally think the Accord is smooth and capable, but most note that the steering is numb.
 If reliability is high on your must-have list, the Accord has one of the highest reliability ratings in its class.

-Reviewers like the Accord sedan’s new interior, saying that it’s one of the most spacious and comfortable in the class.
+The automotive press likes the 2013 Accord sedan’s new interior, saying that it’s one of the most spacious and comfortable in the class.
 With more standard features than many rivals, like a rearview camera and hands-free text messaging capability, test drivers are impressed with the increase in value over the 2012 model, as well as the high-end materials and high-tech available safety features.
 They like the overall design, and several appreciate the simplified control layout.
 MarketWatch writes, "Inside, Honda did its best to create a touch or three of luxury with some new gadgets along with a new one-piece dash panel."
 One downside reviewers point out is that the back seat folds down in one piece instead of two, which means no one can sit in the back when you have large cargo items to haul.

 - "Materials and assembly quality appear to be at or above past Honda standards and, to our eyes, it even looks better than the car it replaces.
 That Honda needs a winner in the new Accord is clear.
 After our drive, we would say it has one." -- Inside Line